Ajaymagar/Ajaymagar/README.md

 - 📫 How to reach me **magarajay538@gmail.com**

-               • Security Consultant At Paytail
+               • Security Consultant At Devrev

 • Providing security reviews early in the development stages of products.